 Protect your home Wi-Fi

 Setting up a password is one of the easiest ways to ensure your home Wi-Fi is protected.
 A password helps stop potential scammers, cybercriminals, or just people in general from intercepting any data sent or received by your laptop, computer or tablet.
 Make your password a strong one, using a complex pattern of letters, numbers and symbols, and change it often to stay one step ahead.
 For more tips, read our article on how to create a strong password—plus learn an easy way to keep track of all of them.

 Don't use the default network password security

 The default or factory-set password your Wi-Fi comes with is usually similar to others and easier to guess than custom passwords.
 So, get creative with your Wi-Fi password.
-Whatever you come up with, like your favorite vacation spot + your grandfather’s birthday + your great grandmother’s maiden name, make sure you remember it.
+Whatever you come up with, like your favorite vacation spot + your grandfather's birthday + your great grandmother's maiden name, make sure you remember it.
 Here are more tips for securing your home Wi-Fi network.

 Set login/entry passwords